a-sh-dev/hyd_ruby_terminal_app/README.md

 - *Normal* category:
   - Better

-The last 7 entries of the log is displayed according to the date, day, time and their feelings before and after.
+The last 5 entries of the log is displayed according to the date, day, time and their feelings before and after.
 The user can navigate to the next screen to move on.

 If the user's current feeling is in the *alert/concern* category, a mental health facts and advice is displayed.

-- The information is displayed to cater for the user's initial entry: sad / stress / angry
+- The information is displayed to cater for the user's initial entry: sad / stress / anxious
 - A helpline number is also displayed

 A thank you for using the app is displayed with short copyright and credit info.
 The app will automatically exit in a few seconds.